danielsource/dumback/readme.txt

 (This repository is part of a college assignment for Object-Oriented Programming.)

-Dumback - simple graphical tool to automatically backup
+Dumback - graphical tool to automatically backup files
+  - Simple GUI with Java Swing
+  - Automatic scheduled backups
+  - Checksum verification (MD5)

 Dumback stores its information in ~/.dumback/dumback.cfg